usmanashrf/batch63-cloud-native-modern-python-classwork/08-functions/08a-function_parameters/readme.md

 - `my_name` is the argument provided at the time of function invokation.

 ## What are Arguments?
-Arguments are carriers of values passed to corresponding parameters at thet ime of function invokation.
+Arguments are the actual values you pass to a function when you call it.
+These values get assigned to the function’s parameters.

 ```python
 greetings("Rehan")
 ```